 Mariam Zaidi holds a Masters in Fine Arts in Documentary Media from Ryerson University in Toronto.
 Her short films have shown at festivals across North America, India and the UAE.
 Alongside her role as Distribution Assistant Intern at CMFDC, Mariam works as a freelance production coordinator and associate producer with the team at Tiger Spirit Productions, creating short and feature-length documentary films for broadcast and festival exhibition.

 Supervisor of courier deliveries.

-Francisca Duran (MFA Film York, BAH Film Queen’s) is a Toronto based filmmaker, experimental media artist and educator.
+CFMDC member Francisca Duran is a Toronto based filmmaker, experimental media artist and educator.
 Her media arts work combines digital and analogue formats and explores the intersection points of memory, history, politics and technology.
 Her work has been exhibited nationally and internationally in numerous film festivals, galleries and group screenings.
 She holds an MFA in Film Production from York University and a B.A.H. from the Department of Film at Queens University.
 In addition to her art practice Francisca has worked as a volunteer and as staff in the cultural sector since 1991 at organizations such as the Liaison of Independent Filmmakers of Toronto (LIFT) and Cineworks Independent Filmmakers Society and CFMDC.